 Most lawyers do not give free consultations, adds Madigan, “because most clients walk away after an hour or so with a treasure trove of information and a plan.
 [However], if clients are resistant because they feel they want to shop around, I think most attorneys would be willing to talk with them for five or 10 minutes on the phone.”

-Foster-Morales says it’s good to be up front and ask your attorney about costs, though lawyers may only be able to give you an estimate based on their hourly rates.
+Foster-Morales says it’s good to be up front and ask your attorney about costs, though lawyers may only be able to give you an estimate based on their hourly rates or flat fees.
 If you’re headed toward litigation, a good lawyer will give you a retainer letter and explain it to you.

 “You want your clients when they walk out the door, to have some peace of mind knowing that their legal issue has been resolved,” adds Madigan.
 “And that the lawyer they worked with really cared about them and their problem.”